Qasim Mahmood: 1981 to 1990

-Due to finical constrains, which Qasim faced whole his life, he again forced to shut down Science Magazine in 1995.
-The Pakistan Govt and people, both are more interested in politics and sports, instead of science, Technology and literature.
+Due to financial constraints, which Qasim faced his whole life, he was again forced to shut down Science Magazine in 1995.
+The Pakistan government and people, were both more interested in politics and sports, instead of science, Technology and literature.
 In 1985 he edits and then publishes Islamic Almanac.
 It was sequence of Islamic encyclopedia and contains new and modern knowledge about world of Islam.

 In 1986 Qasim edited and publish Encyclopedia Falqiat (Encyclopedia of Astronomy) in installments.
 This was completed successfully in 1987.
 Then he edited and publishes Encyclopedia Ijadat (encyclopedia of Inventions).
 It was also publish in installments and completed in time.

 Actually these encyclopedias are part of much bigger Encyclopedia Science.
 Related to this, Qasim also wrote three books i.e. Islamic Science, Muslim Science and Hamri Kianat (Our Universe).
 In these books we found information about History of Science in Islamic World, human Friendly works of Muslim Scientist and their biographies.
 Hamari Kianat is about Cosmology.
 Unfortunately for Pakistanis, due to unscientific atmosphere, Encyclopedia of Science can't be completed.

 In 1988, Qasim started Afsana Digest, a monthly magazine reserved for short stories.
 Its editor was his son, Syed Asim Mahmood.
 Afsana digest published works of art of international and national fiction and become popular in literary circles.
 In 1988, Qasim also edited Pakistan Digest.
 This magazine is reserved for Pakistan history, culture, literature, fine arts extra.

 In 1990, he started Pakistan Open University.
 Its aim was to give wide-ranging knowledge of Pakistan Studies to new Pakistani generation.
 Many young students join the Open University, receive literature about Pakistan Studies, give examination and got a certificate.

 Also in 1990, Qasim created his prominent compiling work Ilm-e-Quran.
 It contains, side by side, Arabic Quran, English translation of Quran by Allama Abdullah Yusuf Ali, Urdu translation of Maulana Fateh Mohammed Jalandhari and explanation by different religious intellectuals.
 In 1995 Ilm-e-Quran was published for Indian Muslims in five languages i.e. Arabic, English, Urdu, Hindi and Guajarati.